napari/napari/docs/naps/4-async-slicing.md

     - `_view_indices: Array[int, (-1)]`, indices of vectors that are in the current slice.
         - lots of private properties derived from this (e.g. `_view_face_color`, `_view_faces`).

+The vispy layers also read other state from their corresponding layer.
+In particular they read `Layer._transforms` to produce a transform that can be used to properly represent the layer in the vispy scene coordinate system.

 ## Detailed description